lsmo-epfl/aiida-lsmo/docs/source/user_guide/workflows.rst

 Force Field Builder
 +++++++++++++++++++++++

-The FFBuilder allows to combine the force field parameters (typically for a Lennard-Jones potential) for a framework and the molecule(s), giving as an output the `.def` files required by `Raspa`.
+The :py:func:`~aiida_lsmo.calcfunctions.ff_builder_module.ff_builder` calculation function allows to combine the force field parameters (typically for a Lennard-Jones potential) for a framework and the molecule(s), giving as an output the `.def` files required by `Raspa`.
 To see the list of available parameterization for the frameworks and the available molecules, give a look to the file `ff_data.yaml`.